kylemanna/blog.kylemanna.com/_posts/2016-11-04-kicad-schematic-label-breaks-netlist.md

 ---
 title: "KiCad Schematic Label Breaks Netlist and Junction Surprises"
-excerpt: "One poorly placed label and KiCad merges the netlists"
+excerpt: "One poorly placed label and two nets become one with no ERC warnings and a junction surprise."
 category: hardware
 tags: [embedded, hardware, kicad, schematic, pcb]
 header: